bensk/SE8_p5js/_posts/2016/2016-05-10-drawing-shapes-with-p5.md

 Today, we're going to learn how to draw three shapes: `line`s, `rect`angles, and `ellipse`s.

 (Also, `point`, but that one's kind boring.

-Go ahead and try it.
+<span class="mega-octicon octicon-bug"></span> Go ahead and try it.
 Turn on a single pixel:

 ```javascript
 point(42,42)